 62 Mile Route

-Given the competitive nature of this group, what started out as a 30-mile cycling ride, Dave Wichmann challenged this team to…1) Make it a 100-mile Century Ride and 2) Raise money for UHCCF.
+Given the competitive nature of this group, what started out as a 30-mile cycling ride became a 100-mile Century Ride to raise money for UHCCF.
 Over the course of the following weeks, each rider raised money using a make-shift website titled “Ride with the Leaders” and plotted the course.
 In the end, the team raised $50,000 and rode a rain soaked, curb jumping, and unsupported course in the west metro of Minneapolis.

 Now deemed “The Original Eight”, these individuals have helped to pave the way for the UHCCF Century Ride which has grossed over $3.47M since inception.
 In addition, Century Ride is our anchor to the overall UHCCF Hope Ride Cycling Series which includes five cycling rides and one Fat Tire Bike event.